 We learned about the best spot to hit somebody on the head to get the most effect and also that there are many Bavarian Herbsttote (people who get killed often with Beer Steins during festivals traditionally taking place in autumn like the Oktoberfest).

 We to our delight also learned that Alfred Riepertinger also has several personal connections with Franz Josef Strauß and members of the Wittelbacher family who he knows from a very different point of view.

-Riepertinger also discovered and examined little Karolina in the tomb of the family Jonas, a daughter of a high ranking officer of Wittelsbacher King Maximilian I., Freiherr von Jordan.
+Riepertinger also discovered and examined little Karolina in the tomb of the family Jordan, a daughter of a high ranking officer of Wittelsbacher King Maximilian I., Freiherr von Jordan.
 There are speculations that Maximilian had a relation with Karolinas mother (wife of the Freiherr) and that the daughter could have been used to extort some money from Maximilian by pretending she was Maximilians daughter.

 Interesting is the name „Karolina“ as Maximilian’s second wife was Princess Karoline von Baden.